- What are some of the most commonly used acronyms?

 Our service includes everything required to have the best chance of obtaining an assessment reduction.
 This includes research, analysis, and all required documentation to support an assessment reduction.
 We have a proven system to achieve the best possible assessment reduction.
 This may include filing several levels of appeals to obtain the requested reduction or until all appeal options are exhausted.
 However we cannot guarantee any assessment reduction.

 - How do I know if I got a reduction in my assessment or property taxes?

-We provide you with written confirmation from either the Township/County Assessor, County Board of Review, State Property Tax Appeal Board, or Court as proof of assessment reduction.
+We provide you with written confirmation from either the Township/County Assessor, County Board of Review, or State Property Tax Appeal Board as proof of assessment reduction.

 - Do I need to attend any hearings?

 No. ProTaxAppeal will represent you during the appeal process, or if required by law, ProTaxAppeal will engage Counsel on your behalf.
 This includes attending any hearings on your behalf.